 Elena’s inspiration for bringing this tea to New York came after years of living in the states.
 Back in Taiwan, she grew up around tea, but experienced it less as an intentional interest than as a pervasive, background cultural practice.
 Tea is what you immediately gave your guests to make them feel welcome, what you offered as a gift to show your respect, what was always brewing at home.
 When she moved to the United States as a young adolescent, she would stuff a four month supply of it into her suitcase, enough to last her till her next visit home.
 When she started working, however, she could no longer replenish her supply as frequently and was then disappointed to find nowhere in New York where she could do so.

 Elena knew that this country lacks a strong tea culture.
 People here drink coffee.
-Perhaps, she speculated, tea drinking felt vaguely unpatriotic since the Boston Tea Party.
+Perhaps, she speculated, tea drinking has felt vaguely unpatriotic ever since the Boston Tea Party.
 Despite this (tea) baggage, she knew that her friends loved her tea whenever she brewed it for them and wondered whether, if made more accessible, it could enjoy the interest that surrounded artisanal coffee.
 This notion led her to consider switching from her career in corporate retail to something tea related.
 That would require, of course, first educating herself on the topic.
 On a fateful day in 2008, she googled “tea”.
-The number of hits and the prospect of a fifteen year education recommended a much narrower focus.
+The number of hits and the prospect of a fifteen year education to cover such a vast subject recommended a much narrower focus.
 Elena’s cultural background and the relative access to artisanal producers made the choice clear: Taiwanese tea.

 Over the next couple of years, Elena researched and visited Taiwanese tea farms whenever her work allowed, learning about the production of tea and training herself in tasting it.
 When she felt ready, she started selling it wholesale to high-end restaurants.
 The interest in her tea by restaurants such as Per se, 11 Madison, and Atera was certainly a vote of confidence; but it did not get Elena much closer to her goal of bringing broad attention to her product.
 For that, she needed to educate people about the teas herself, and this meant selling it directly to the public.